Online Store App Template

 For more details, you can check our Copyright, Trademark, and Content Ownership section here.

-Besides, many customization options are available like renaming the app, changing the template color themes, launch icons and screens, customizing app pages, etc.
+Besides, many customization options are available like renaming the app, changing the template color themes, launch icons and screens, and customizing app pages, etc.

 If interested, check out the instructions in the Customizing App Template section or watch this video to learn how to do it.